Sheng-Jun/tmux_config/README.md

 2. Split the window vertically: Ctrl+x then v

-3. Move around panes: Ctrl+x then Arrow-up/down/right/left or h/j/k/l
+3. Move to other panes: Ctrl+x then Arrow-up/down/right/left or h/j/k/l

 4. Adjust the location of boundary among panes: Ctrl+x then hit Ctrl+Arrow-up/down/right/left for several times